 Publisher: CIP Gegevens Koninklijke Bibliotheek,

-The likeness of a synthesized caricature and the original face image is an essential and often overlooked part of caricature production.
-In this paper, we present an example based caricature synthesis technique, consisting of shape exaggeration, relationship exaggeration, and optimization for likeness.
-Rather than relying on a large training set of caricature face pairs, our shape exaggeration step is based on only one or a small number of examples of facial elements (e.g., eyes and nose).
+The likeness of a caricature to the original face image is an essential and often overlooked part of caricature production.
+In this paper we present an example based caricature synthesis technique, consisting of shape exaggeration, relationship exaggeration, and optimization for likeness.
+Rather than relying on a large training set of caricature face pairs, our shape exaggeration step is based on only one or a small number of examples of facial features.
 The relationship exaggeration step introduces two definitions which facilitate global facial feature synthesis.
-The first is the T-shape rule, which describes the relative relationship between the facial elements in an intuitive manner.
-The second is the so-called proportions, which characterizes the facial features in a proportion form.
-Finally, we introduce a similarity metric as the likeness metric based on the Modified Hausdorff Distance (MHD) which allows us to optimize the configuration of facial elements, maximizing the likeness while satisfying a number of constraints.
+The first is the T-Shape rule, which describes the relative relationship between the facial elements in an intuitive manner.
+The second is the so called proportions, which characterizes the facial features in a proportion form.
+Finally we introduce a similarity metric as the likeness metric based on the Modified Hausdorff Distance (MHD) which allows us to optimize the configuration of facial elements, maximizing likeness while satisfying a number of constraints.
 The effectiveness of our algorithm is demonstrated with experimental results.